 The selection process typically involves several stages: identifying candidates that do not meet the basic qualifications, identifying candidates that meet the basic qualifications and selecting a pool of 8-10 with the best qualifications, identifying a small number (typically 3-5) for interview, and selecting the best candidate to hire.
 For senate faculty, departmental voting and Dean's approval practice varies from one unit to another.
-Although practices may vary, the faculty voting rights on faculty appointments as defined in Bylaw 55 must be maintained.
+Although practices may vary, the faculty voting rights on faculty appointments, as defined in Bylaw 55, must be maintained.

 Candidates that do not meet the basic qualifications - candidates' qualifications must be measured against criteria that have been established for the position per the search plan.
-It is important to use the most objective criteria possible and to retain notes on the decision process.
+It is important to use the most objective criteria possible and to retain notes on the decision-making process.
 These records must be uploaded in AP Recruit.
 (See: UC Retention Schedule)

 Narrowing to the short list - at this stage the candidates' areas of expertise are evaluated against the department's needs, extramural letters are carefully examined, and so on.
-The application should be complete and all required documents, including minimum number of required letters of reference, (or minimum number of letter writer names, depending on advertisement) should have been received.
+The application should be complete and all required documents, including the minimum number of required letters of reference, (or minimum number of letter writer names, depending on advertisement) should have been received.
 It is important to use the most objective criteria possible and to retain notes on the decision process.
 These records must be uploaded in AP Recruit.
 (See: UC Retention Schedule)

-Off-campus interviews, such as those at a convention or other virtual/online interviews such as Skype, should only be used to screen candidates and not as a substitute for on-campus interviewing.
+Off-campus interviews, such as those at a convention or other virtual/online interviews such as can be conducted using Skype or Zoom, should only be used to screen candidates and not as a substitute for on-campus interviewing.
+Candidates who are discovered at conferences, conventions, meetings, or other off-campus events should be encouraged to apply to open recruitments through APRecruit.
+Only applicants that have applied through APRecruit can be considered for a position.
 Pre-approval of the list of candidates to be interviewed off-campus for the purpose of pre-screening is not required by EEAA.
+For guidance or more information, contact EE/AA at affirmativeaction@ucr.edu.